 Poo Museum in England – level 3

-In order to place the poo in the resin, it has to be completely desiccated.
-That takes around an hour for insect poo and a couple of weeks for a lion’s.
-The team designed and built a special machine just for the job.
-Once placed in the resin, it’s then put in a specially designed vacuum chamber, built just for poo encapsulation.
+In order to take the poo in the resin, it has to be completely desiccated, which is a process that takes around an hour for insect poo and a couple of weeks for a lion’s.
+The team even designed and built a special machine just for this job.

 LEARN 3000 WORDS with NEWS IN LEVELS

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions

 How to improve your English with News in Levels: